DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

     acl: true
 ```

-### 2. Create a Doctrine entity and expose it as an api with ApiPlatform
+### 2. Create a Doctrine entity and expose it as an api endpoint

 For the purpose of this demo, we will be creating a directory listing of services.